 The book Rejuvenile by author Christopher Noxon has appeared several times on the show.
 Noxon is married to series creator Jenji Kohan.
 Noxon was also the music supervisor for season one and appeared in the pilot episode as a bear hunter.

-Lindsay Sloane was a huge fan of that show and considered the role of Maxeen perfect for the kind of role she wanted to play at that time in her career.
-But in retrospect she regrets taking it because she found out was pregnant the day before started shooting, and felt disconnected in the part because she was disconnected in her own body.
-So she thinks she didn't line up enough with what they wanted that part to be.
-She couldn't even be on the season finale, it which her character is written out.
+Lindsay Sloane was a huge fan of that show and considered the role of Maxeen perfect for the kind she wanted to play at that time in her career.
+But, in retrospect, she regrets taking it because she found out she was pregnant the day before started shooting, and felt disconnected in the part because she was disconnected in her own body.
+She's said she thinks she didn't line up enough with what they wanted that part to be.
+She couldn't be on the season finale, and her character is written out.

 Jenji Kohan came up with the characters of the three brothers that work with Demetri, based on the Hanson brothers of Slap Shot (1977), because Pablo Schneider wasn't available for the season 7 finale and his character's absence had to be explained somehow.

-Jenji Kohan said that they tried to get Justin Chatwin to reprise his role as Josh Wilson several times trough the years, but he was always booked.
+Jenji Kohan once stated that they tried to get Justin Chatwin to reprise his role as Josh Wilson several times throughout the years, but he was always booked.
 Knowing it was their final chance, Kohan sent a text message to Chatwin directly and asked him to be on the series finale.
-Having done that, Chatwin appeared only in the first and final episode.
+Having done that, Chatwin appeared only in the first and final episodes.